 - Apply Changes: The replacement fonts are recommended because they’re very similar to the fonts being removed, and this can reduce disruption to the visuals.
 However, there may be slight differences between some of them which may cause text alignment issues.
 If that happens, you will need to adjust the text box sizes to fix them.

 - Upload your own fonts: If you’re a PRO user and you have licenses for any of the fonts being removed, you can upload them through the Brand Assets → Fonts page.
-Click here to learn more.
+Check out our Uploading Custom Fonts article to learn more.
 PRO Team owners can also upload the fonts to make them available for all Team Members.

 The already downloaded PNG or PDF file of the visual will not be impacted now, or beyond 31st January 2020.